Easy, Healthy Snack Ideas for School Lunches

 When you have a picky eater, it can be challenging to ensure they have enough healthy eats to keep them fuelled at school.
-This makes it essential to have a go-to list of tasty snacks they like that you can toss into their lunch bag.
+This makes it essential to have a go-to list of tasty and healthy snack ideas they like that you can toss into their lunch bag.
 To take some of the stress out of school-time snacks, we’ve rounded up 8 easy and delicious homemade snacks that are school safe and picky eater-approved.

 High Fiber Banana Sweet Potato Pumpkin Bread